CharlesFee/Voice-Assistant-Using-Spotify-Python/README.md

 4. Change IDs in code
 In the code there is client_id make that equal to your App's client ID as a string
 client_secret = App's client Secret as a string
-redirect_uri = App's redirect uri that you made in step 3
+redirect_uri = App's redirect uri that you made in step 3 as a string

 5. If you are using OSX or Linux you will have to change the talkToMe(audio) function to use your
 computer's tts (I put it in comments in the function)